naveen521kk/react-native-tokenizer/README.md

 # @naveen521kk/react-native-tokenizer

-Port of Huggingface's Tokenizer written in Rust for React Native
+Port of Huggingface's Tokenizer written in Rust for React Native.
+Only supports Android for now.

 ## Installation